Fine-Tuning Large Language Models using Azure Databricks and Microsoft Foundry

 You’ll need an Azure subscription in which you have administrative-level access.

-If you don’t already have one, provision an Azure OpenAI resource in your Azure subscription.
+If you don’t already have one, create a Microsoft Foundry resource and project in your Azure subscription.

 1. Sign into the Azure portal at https://portal.azure.com.